Three US Navy sailors were killed when they “didn’t run from danger” after a gunman opened fire at a US Navy base in Florida, US Navy officials said.

 Kaleb Watson’s move to Pensacola was relatively fresh.
 Watson was a senior at the US Naval Academy last spring and was a four-year member of the school’s NCAA rifle team.

-In a January interview, he said he’d been chosen to train as a pilot and was to start flight school in Pensacola after Naval Academy graduation.
-He aimed to “get through flight school and maybe go fly jets,” he said in the interview posted on the Navy athletics YouTube channel.
+In a January interview, he said he’d been chosen to train as a Navy pilot, and was to start flight school in Pensacola after Naval Academy graduation.

 “That’d be pretty cool,” he said.